simonnickel/snap-navigation/README.md

 // TODO: Define FullScreenCover as additional PresentationStyle, which can only be present once as last item with a path to show, no modals.
 (Or even with its own complete SnapNavigationView and State).

 // TODO: Fix tapping in background when 2 modals are open closes all modals. (on iPad)

+// TODO: 26 style tab navigation comes with sidebar.
+Is there still a need for .tabbar and .sidebar?